-Dominique \d(o)-mini-que, dom(i)-nique\ as a girls' name (also used more regularly as boys' name Dominique) is pronounced dom-ih-NEEK.
+Dominique [do-minique] as a girls' name (also used more regularly as boys' name Dominique) is pronounced dom-ih-NEEK.
 It is of French and Latin origin, and the meaning of Dominique is "lord".
 Feminine of Dominic.
 Appropriate for a girl born on Sunday, "the Lord's day".
 Olympic gymnasts Dominique Dawes, Dominique Moceanu.

-Dominique▼ has 20 variants: Domaneke, Domanique, Domenica, Domeniga, Domenique, Dominee, Domineek, Domineke, Dominga▼, Domini, Dominica, Dominica, Dominie, Dominika, Dominizia, Domino, Domitia, Domorique, Meeka and Mika.
+Dominique▼ has 20 variants: Domaneke, Domanique, Domenica, Domeniga, Domenique, Dominee, Domineek, Domineke, Dominga, Domini, Dominica, Dominica, Dominie, Dominika, Dominizia, Domino, Domitia, Domorique, Meeka and Mika.

-Dominique has 1 masculine form: Dominic.
+1 masculine form: Dominic.Creative forms:

-Dominique is a very popular first name for females (#672 out of 4276, Top 16%) and also a very popular last name for all people (#12438 out of 88799, Top 14%).
+Dominique is a very popular first name for females (#672 out of 4276, Top 16%) and also a very popular last name for all people (#11832 out of 150436, Top 8%).
 (2000 U.S. Census)

-Shown below is the baby name popularity of Dominique for girls.
-Dominique was first listed in 1970-1979 and reached its peak position of #116 in the U.S. in the year 1992, but is not listed currently.
-(Top 1000 Baby Names Records, 2014)
+Dominique was first listed in 1960-1969 and reached its peak position of #116 in the U.S. in the year 1992, and is currently at #1594.
+(Top Baby Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Popular varying forms of Dominique (#1594 via latest list) are Mika (#1239 via latest list), Dominica, Dominga and Domenica.
 Usage of these forms of Dominique reached its highest 2 decades ago (usage of 0.17%) and has become much reduced since (usage 0.01%, 92.6% less).